The best tattoo studios in Rome

 Yama TattooVia Urbana, 62 (Monti)

-In the heart of Monti, at the end of Via Urbana, there is one of the most famous tattoo studios of Rome.
+In the heart of Monti, at the beginning of Via Urbana, there is one of the most famous tattoo studios of Rome.
 The entrance door is kind of discrete, but the red lights lead the way and show you where to look to discover a room covered with drawing and pictures of tattoos.
 Just like in an old Californian tattoo studio.
 Here you will meet resident and guest artists specialized in esoteric, medieval and mythical styles, decorative tribal, old school, mendhi and oriental.
 In simple words: if you like classic styles, you can’t miss Yama Tattoo because you will for sure find the design of your dreams.

 InkForBloodVia Giacomo Boni, 8 (Bologna)